sparkyb/pypiserver/README.rst

         authenticating certain actions (see -a option).
         To allow unauthorized access, use:
           -P . -a .

+      -g, --groups GROUP_FILE
+        Use apache-style group file to associate group names to a list of users.
+        Only used when giving specific groups permission to perform certain actions (see -a option).

       --disable-fallback
         Disable redirect to real PyPI index for packages not found in the